williamgilpin/howto/howto_sphinx.md

+As of 2021, the best guide that I have found is [here](https://eikonomega.medium.com/getting-started-with-sphinx-autodoc-part-1-2cebbbca5365)

 # Hosting project documentation using GitHub pages

 Make a sister directory to the project repo so that it doesn't get commited to your main GitHub repo